Yoann Gourcuff: Bordeaux

 At Bordeaux, Gourcuff quickly asserted himself into the squad for the 2008–09 season scoring on his league debut against Caen in a 2–1 victory and also helping Bordeaux capture their 2nd Trophée des champions title.
 He scored Bordeaux's 4th and final goal in the team's 4–0 triumph over Vannes in the Coupe de la Ligue final.
 Gourcuff also provided the assist on the third goal.
 He scored two goals in Bordeaux's Champions League campaign against Roma and CFR Cluj.
 On 11 January 2009, Gourcuff scored a goal that was voted the goal of the season by fans against Paris Saint-Germain in a 4–0 victory.
-Upon receiving the ball from teammate Matthieu Chalmé, just outside the box, Gourcuff performed a swift Marseille turn, eluding PSG defender Sylvain Armand, followed by quickly shifting the ball from his right foot to his left causing Sammy Traoré to lose balance, before bringing the ball back to his right foot and blasting it past Paris Saint-Germain goalkeeper Mickaël Landreau with the outside of his right foot.
+Upon receiving the ball from teammate Matthieu Chalmé, just outside the box, Gourcuff performed a swift Marseille turn, eluding PSG defender Sylvain Armand, followed by an elastico that caused Sammy Traoré to lose balance, before bringing the ball back to his right foot and blasting it past Paris Saint-Germain goalkeeper Mickaël Landreau with the outside of his right foot.

 The following two weeks, Gourcuff scored his fifth and sixth goals, respectively, against Nantes in a 2–1 victory and Lille in a 2–2 draw.
 After going goalless in the league for seven straight weeks, Gourcuff got back on track scoring against relegation-bound Le Havre.
 On 20 April 2009, Gourcuff scored his first career double against his former club Rennes in a 3–2 victory.
 In the ensuing three weeks, Gourcuff maintained his form scoring in all three matches, against Sochaux, Valenciennes, and Le Mans giving him a tally of 12 league goals for the season.
 Bordeaux won all three matches, which effectively put them in first-place position heading into the final week of the season.
 Bordeaux eventually won the league capturing the sixth title in the club's history.
 The club also recorded its second ever double, as a result of its Coupe de la Ligue title.
 For his efforts during the 2008–09 season, Gourcuff was awarded the UNFP Ligue 1 Player of the Year award.
 He was also named in the organization's Ligue 1 Team of the Year.
 His performances during the 2008–09 season later earned him a nomination by the French magazine France Football for the 2009 Ballon d'Or award, won by Lionel Messi as Gourcuff finished in 20th place with six points.